Kastrati (tribe): Origins and Legends

 The Kastrati tribe is a traditional fis in the sense that it is a community descended from a single male ancestor, and thus consisted of a single bajrak.
 The Kastrati trace their origins to a certain Dedli (also Detli, Dedali, Detal, Detali and Detal Bratoshi) who lived at the end of the sixteenth century.
-In one folkloric story, Dedli hailed from the Ndrekalorë of the Kuçi tribe - both of which are originally Albanian tribes that eventually assimilated into a Slavic identity.
+In one folkloric story, Dedli hailed from the Ndrekalorë of the Kuçi tribe(origin from berisha) - both of which are originally Albanian tribes that eventually assimilated into a Slavic identity.
 Prior to the arrival of Dedli, the Old Kastrati lived in the region.